India vs Qatar: Igor Stimac names probables | Goal.com

 India vs Qatar: Igor Stimac names probables

-The coach of the Indian national team, Igor Stimac, has called for an initial camp for 23 players on March 9 while another 20 players are set to join on March 16.
-The Blue Tigers will be hosting Qatar on March 26, 2020.
+Indian national team head coach Igor Stimac has summoned for an initial camp for 23 players on March 9 and another 20 players to join on March 16, 2020.

+The Blue Tigers will be hosting Qatar in their sixth match of the 2022 World Cup and 2023 AFC (Asian Football Confederation) Asian Cup joint second round qualifiers on March 26.

 In the total of 43 players, it may be noted that players from Indian Super League (ISL) sides ATK, Bengaluru FC, Chennaiyin FC and FC Goa of those who will be involved in the play-offs and possible in the final slated for March 14th are omited in the first batch.

 The only exception would be Chennaiyin FC's Jeje Lalpekhlua, after the Mizo striker was left out of Stimac's plans for the King's Cup and Intercontinental Cup in 2019 due to a knee injury.
-The 29-year-old last donned the India shirt in the AFC (Asian Football Confederation) Asian Cup in January 2019.
+The 29-year-old last donned the India shirt in the AFC Asian Cup in January 2019.

 Meanwhile, Sandesh Jhingan will be hopeful of returning to first team action after missing the ISL season with Kerala Blasters.
-The center-back was part of the team that held Qatar to a goalless draw in the previous leg and has not been part of competitive football since.
+The center-back was part of the Indian contingent that held Qatar to a goalless draw in the previous leg and has not been part of competitive football since.

 Squad for camp starting March 9: